FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: EXPERIMENT

 \subsection{Ablations}

 To analyze the efficacy of the proposed local-global optimization process, we present an ablation study in Table~\ref{tab:ablation}.
-Specifically, Feature Filtering (FF) represents the cross-modality feature association filtering module, Local-Global Optimization (LOGO) embodies the combined optimization workflow of the local adaptability key region aggregation module and the global modality consistency fusion optimization module, while Global Optimization (GO) denotes a module that encompasses solely global optimization, serving as a replacement for LOGO.
-The results indicate that both GO and LOGO further enhance the relatively high-precision initial pose estimation derived from the FF module, and the improvement of our LOGO is much more pronounced.
+Specifically, Feature Filtering (FF) represents the cross-modality feature association filtering module, Local-Global Optimization (LOGO) embodies the combined optimization workflow of the local adaptability key region aggregation module and the global modality consistency fusion optimization module.
+At the same time, Global Optimization (GO) denotes a module that encompasses solely global optimization, serving as a replacement for LOGO.
+Employing the GO module independently increased the recall rate from 61.88\% to 65.34\%, whereas utilizing the LOGO module, in comparison to using the GO module alone, further raised it from 65.34\% to 75.74\%.
+The results demonstrate that the local-global optimization method of LOGO significantly improves the initial registration accuracy of the FF module compared to the GO module.
 Besides, in comparison to all existing approaches, FF with deep learning methods exhibits significant potential for enhancing the processing capability of cross-modality point clouds.
-However, it remains a coarse registration method with regard to the specific challenge of cross-modality point cloud alignment and experiments show that our Local-Global optimization method can accomplish fine registration on this basis and yield a further enhanced performance improvements.
+However, it remains a coarse registration method concerning the specific challenge of cross-modality point cloud alignment and experiments show that our Local-Global optimization method can accomplish fine registration on this basis and yield further enhanced performance improvements.
 These findings validate the effectiveness of the local-global optimization procedure in the context of cross-modality point cloud registration.